VR-25/acc/README.md

 Once booted, one can run `acc --uninstall` (or `acc -U`) to remove ACC.

 From recovery, one can flash `/data/adb/vr25/acc-data/acc-uninstaller.zip` or run `mount -o ro /system; /data/adb/vr25/acc/uninstall.sh`.

+Troublesome charging switches trigger unexpected reboots on some systems.
+Those can be quickly identified after running `acc -x -t`.
+After the reboot, `/sdcard/acc-*.log` reveals the problematic switch.
+It can then be removed from `ctrl-files.sh` or blacklisted.

 ### Charging Switch